Florida Braces For 'Life-Threatening' Hurricane Michael To Hit Panhandle On Wednesday

 FEMA is already on Floridian ground, providing assistance in the form of the EPA, Homeland Security, the Department of Defense, Health and Human Services and the Army Corps of Engineers.

-The governor activated 750 national guardsman for storm response on Monday, on top of the 500 activated the day before.
+The governor activated 750 national guardsmen for storm response on Monday, on top of the 500 activated the day before.
 The Florida national guard has over 4,000 more guard members available for deployment, according to Scott.

 Florida Fish and Wildlife has put 40 additional law enforcement officers on notice to deploy with a variety of special equipment, including boats.
 Scott says that as evacuations are ordered, he will waive tolls.